makerbase-mks/MKS-TFT/MKS-TFT3.5/README.md

 # MKS-TFT3.5

 ## How to update
-Copy all the files and folders here to the root path of sdcard, insert to the TFT35 and reboot it, it will update automatically.
+After decompressing the compressed package, copy all the files and folders inside to the root path of sdcard, insert to the TFT35 and reboot it, it will update automatically.

 ## MKS-TFT35 Firmware version description